Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 However, if after so much sightseeing you need a break I suggest you visit the Arab baths of Granada to enjoy a unique hammam experience in a magical place with the essence of the traditional baths of Al-Andalus.

-1. What is the Hammam and why is it advisable to enjoy the Arab baths of Granada?
+What is the Hammam and why are the Arab baths in Granada recommended?

 Inside the baths| ©Wikipedia - Hammamgranada